 It’s no wonder that a story like this becomes unwieldy after a while, both for the reader and the writer.
-The fourth book is so long that it was un-publishable and he had to split it up in Book Four and Book Five.
+The fourth book is so long that it was un-publishable.
+Instead of editing down and merging story lines or characters, he split it up in Book Four and Book Five.
 The cut happens at the end of Book Four with an epilogue where the author jumps in and talks directly to the reader in a letter of sorts, explaining why we don’t hear anything about Essos.
 He also explains he clustered events in Westeros for Book Four and will pick up the story in Essos for the other characters in Book Five.
-This means that the beginning of Book Five is parallel to the beginning of Book Four instead of being a follow-up.
-Breaking the fourth wall this way was a very strange experience for me.

 Forget About the Books

 I love history, I love fantasy.
 I love it when a story has a certain amount of realism despite the obvious fiction.
 A Song of Ice and Fire has all of that.
 It has great world building, I love the language which is an archaic form of English, using words in a particular way that gives the story a distinct ‘otherworldly’ feeling.
-Characters break their fast instead of having breakfast.
-They wear ‘small-clothes’ instead of underwear.
-People don’t pee, they ‘make water’.
-There is magic, but it’s not the unicorns and rainbow kisses kind of magic.
-It’s more like supernatural events with some people knowing the physics of these occurrences and thus have the power to influence or wield it.
 All the ingredients of a great saga are there.
-It’s just a pity that the execution is so lackluster.
+It’s just a pity that the execution is so poor.